The Importance of Hydration Before Massage Therapy

 Staying hydrated is crucial for overall health and wellness, but it's especially important when preparing for a massage therapy session.
 Many people underestimate the impact that hydration can have on their bodies during and after a massage.
 In this blog post, we will explore why hydration matters, how it enhances the massage experience, and tips to ensure you’re adequately hydrated before your next appointment.

-Water is essential for nearly every function in the body.
-It helps to regulate body temperature, transport nutrients, and eliminate waste.
+Hydration is essential for nearly every function in the body.
+It helps regulate body temperature, transport nutrients, and eliminate waste.
 In fact, approximately 60% of our body is made up of water.

 Research indicates that even mild dehydration can lead to fatigue, headaches, and muscle cramps.
-When you are dehydrated, your body has a harder time delivering nutrients to your cells, which can heighten discomfort during a massage and may prolong recovery afterward.
+When you are dehydrated, your body struggles to deliver nutrients to your cells.
+This can heighten discomfort during a massage and may prolong recovery afterward.
 Regularly consuming enough fluids helps keep your body in optimal shape, whether you are at rest or in motion.

 Hydration's Role in Massage Therapy